Open 8:30 am to 5:00 pm

-Video-on-demand and Video Reserves
+Streaming and Video Reserves

 Assigned audio and video materials can be accessed through your Blackboard course page and are made available only to the participants of the course and for the duration of the course.
-Streaming video is also restricted to computers on the campus network and is not available via VPN.
+Streaming video is also restricted to computers registered on the campus network.
 Videos may stream properly over wireless but good performance cannot be guaranteed.
 For best performance, please connect to the campus network with an Ethernet cable or use a campus cluster computer.
 To request material be digitized and placed on your Blackboard course site contact Barbara McLaughlin, 609-258-0739.
 For more information on reserving films and video streaming visit our Video Reserves page.

 Creating Video Clips

 We can assist you in creating video clips to show in class or add to a presentation.
-You might want to create several small, more manageable video clips from a DVD or VHS tape to make it easier to work with your project.
+You might want to create several small, more manageable video clips from a DVD or VHS tape to make it easier to work within your project.

 Up-to-date listings of the materials in the collection can be found in the Princeton University Library's Main Catalog.
 To see recently received films, select the "Recently added" tab on the left.